Oil-YEYE/Previous_Project_Store/README.md

   About me (*^_^*)

-  -I am studying Agent project to be a real engineer.
+  - I am studying Agent project to be a real engineer.

-  -One project by project,I trust i can do that.
+  - One project by project,I trust i can do that.

-  -Here i will record all my project i have done.
+  - Here i will record all my project i have done.